Ghana Enterprises Agency: Partners

 The NBSSI partners with some organizations such as the Ministry of Trade and Industry, USAID, EU, Christian Aid, UNICEF, Ghana Standards Authority, Ministry of Inner-Cities and Zongo Development among others.

 The NBSSI partnered with Mastercard Foundation to embark on a project.

+The GEA partnered with World Bank Groups to support PESP.

 Achievements

 The NBSSI has trained about 65,000 youth through innovation hubs and apprenticeship programs.

 It has disbursed about GHC45 million as loans.

 It has provided business acceleration services to 254 SMEs through KAIZEN.

 It has also linked businesses to funding and international exports markets.

 It has established over 13,000 new businesses.

 The NBSSI claimed it plans to formalize the activities of SMEs through digital means.
 It also claimed it has received some funds to help about 500 businesses to scale-up their startups to digital platforms.

-Support Scheme
+Support scheme

 On 19 May 2020, the president Nana Akufo-Addo launched the CAPBuSS which was provided by the Government of Ghana and other organizations to micro, small and medium-scale businesses across Ghana.

 The executive director of NBSSI claimed there was an approval for the disbursement of stimulus packages to over 1,000 private schools in the country.
 In January, they decided to end the disbursement of funds to SMEs.

 The NBSSI in partnership with the MasterCard Foundation launched the Nkosuo Program for the support of both formal and informal sectors who were affected by COVID-19 pandemic.

 It was disclosed some hoteliers submitted names of their family members to access the COVID-19 stimulus package by the Government.

 According to the Executive Secretary, more than 21,800 jobs were created under the government's CAPBuSS mainly owned by the youth.

 The executive director of NBSSI said they were focusing on helping female entrepreneurs begin their businesses to be strong due to the impact of the COVID-19 pandemic.

 The NBSSI gave start-up kits to young business peoples in the Bono region to help scale their businesses.

 The NBSSI disbursed funds under the CAP BuSS to over 300,000 businesses in Ghana.

 The NBSSI was directed by President Nana Akufo-Addo to offer financial support to traders who lost their goods to a fire outbreak at the Odawna Market.

+The GEA in support with the World Bank launched the Persons With Disabilities (PWD) Enterprise Support Programme PESP in June, 2023.

+The GEA is embarking on a programme to support WOMEN and YOUTH IN MSME.